its-edalo/slay-the-jokers/INSTALL.md

 ## Pre-Step: Request Your Upload Key

 Before starting, contact me at `itsedalo@gmail.com` to receive an upload key file.
+- Absolutely no need for anything formal or polite, you can just say `Hi, I'm <twitch name>, give me a key`.

+*Why?* Each streamer gets a unique key so their stream data stays separate.
+This prevents issues where one person's mod could interfere with another streamer's overlay.

 ## Step 1: Back Up Your Save Folder